lucaslc01/etl-airflow-nifi-benchmark/README.md

 ## Overview

-This repository contains the source code, SQL scripts, Apache Airflow DAGs, Apache NiFi flows, documentation and benchmark results developed as the undergraduate thesis for the Computer Engineering degree at CEFET-MG.
+This repository contains the implementation, documentation and benchmark results of my undergraduate thesis developed for the Computer Engineering degree at **CEFET-MG**.

-The objective of this project was to compare Apache Airflow and Apache NiFi in equivalent ETL pipelines using real healthcare data, evaluating their performance, resource consumption and maintainability.

----

-## Objectives

-- Build equivalent ETL pipelines using Apache Airflow and Apache NiFi.
-- Process large-scale healthcare datasets from DATASUS.
+The project compares **Apache Airflow** and **Apache NiFi** through equivalent ETL pipelines built to process real-world healthcare datasets from DATASUS.

+The benchmark evaluates:

+- Execution time
-- Compare execution time, CPU usage and memory consumption.
+- CPU utilization
+- Memory consumption
-- Evaluate workflow maintainability and scalability.
+- Workflow maintainability
-- Document the architecture and benchmark methodology.
+- ETL orchestration

 ---